Local Rules

 • The course-side edge of the driveway when playing the 18th hole defines the boundary of the course.

-Model Local Rule A-4 [New definition in place from Saturday 10th of June 2023]
+Model Local Rule A-4 [New definition in place from Sunday 5th of May 2024]

-• During the play of the 15th hole, in or over the burnt line as marked by the white posts on the left-hand side of the general area is out of bounds.
-The white posts are boundary objects, and there is no free relief.
+• During the play of the 15th hole, the left-hand side of the holes as defined by the White Stakes is out of bounds.

 Model Local Rule A-5